wernerdaehn/CC3D-CableCam-Controller/Implementation.md

 ------- | -----------
 _$a_ | Shows the two acceleration values, the first is the max acceleration in operational mode, the second in programming mode
 _$a int int_ | sets the two acceleration values.
 Default is _$a 20 10_
+_$g_ | Print the maximum positional error before going into an emergency brake.
+In case moving the stick slowly towards neutral does not apply enough brake power and hence the endpoint will be overshot by more than this value, the ESC output is reset to neutral forcefully.
+Thus applying the maximum brake power the ESC can apply.
+Default is 100 Hall sensor steps.
+_$g int_ | Set the max error.
 _$i_ | Print the the current channel assignments and a overview of all channels with their current values as received from the RC receiver.
 A value of 0 means no valid data received.
 _$i int int int int int_ | Assign the input channels to functions in the order of speed, programmng switch, endpoint button, max acceleration dial, max speed dial.
 A value of 256 for the last two is allowed in order to disable those.
 _$I_ | shows which type of receiver signal is expected